clauswilke/dataviz/docs/coordinate_systems_axes.md

 A Cartesian coordinate system can have two axes representing two different units.
 This situation arises quite commonly whenever we're mapping two different types of variables to *x* and *y*.
 For example, in Figure \@ref(fig:temp-normals-vs-time), we plotted temperature vs. days of the year.
 The *y* axis of Figure \@ref(fig:temp-normals-vs-time) is measured in degrees Farenheit, with a grid line every at 20 degrees, and the *x* axis is measured in months, with a grid line at the first of every third month.
 Whenever the two axes are measured in different units, we can stretch or compress one relative to the other and maintain a valid visualization of the data (Figure \@ref(fig:temperature-normals-Houston)).
 Which version we prefer is primarily a question of personal taste.

 (ref:temperature-normals-Houston) Daily temperature normals for Houston, TX.
 Temperature is mapped to the *y* axis and day of the year to the *x* axis.
 Parts (a), (b), and (c) show the same figure in different aspect ratios.
 All three parts are valid visualizations of the temperature data.
-Source: NOAA.
+Data source: NOAA.

 <div class="figure" style="text-align: center">
 <img src="coordinate_systems_axes_files/figure-html4/temperature-normals-Houston-1.png" alt="(ref:temperature-normals-Houston)" width="720" />